-The working principle of the galvanometer is based upon the fact that when electric current flows in a coil placed in a magnetic field, a deflecting torque acts upon the coil whose magnitude depends upon the strength of the current.
+The galvanometer working principle is based upon the fact that when electric current flows in a coil placed in a magnetic field, a deflecting torque acts upon the coil whose magnitude depends upon the strength of the current.

 From the measurement of the deflection of the coil, the strength of the current can be computed.